-During 2021/22 in order to recover from the COVID pandemic social and financial shock the general rate in the dollar of assessed annual value will increase by 3.3 percent raising a total general rate of \$10,697,145 during the year.
-The General Rate revenue will include \$102,600 attributable to development/growth in the municipal area.
+During 2022-23 in order to continue to recover from the pandemic financial shock, the robust construction industry, inflationary pressures, and rising interest rates the general rate in the dollar of assessed annual value will increase by 4.5 percent raising a total general rate of \$11,281,402 during the year.
+The General Rate revenue will include \$61,000 attributable to development/growth in the municipal area over the next 12 month period.